Oloan Hutapea: After 1965

-After the failed 30 September Movement, in which the PKI was implicated, many of the party leadership were arrested or killed.
+After the 30 September Movement events, many of the party leadership were arrested or killed.
 Aliarcham Academy, which Hutapea was director of, was closed by order of Suharto.
 Hutapea managed to escape capture for several years.
 In early 1967 a number of the surviving party notables made a plan to rebuild the party in the South Blitar area of East Java, which they judged to be suitable.
-Among those who left from Jakarta to South Blitar were Hutapea, Rewang, Tjugito, Iskandar Subekti, Marjoko and Katno.
+Among those who left from Jakarta to South Blitar were Hutapea, Rewang, Tjugito, Iskandar Subekti, Marjoko, and Katno.
 In 1967 Hutapea became head of a new Central Committee based there.
 This committee stockpiled weapons and attempted to build an independent communist zone in opposition to the new Suharto government.
 Some of their members had trained with the Viet Cong and recently returned to Indonesia, and so they imitated the tactics used in Vietnam.
 Some reports said that up to 90 percent of peasants in the Blitar were supportive of this movement, even as anti-communist killings were happening all over the country.
 The region was more of a refuge for people fleeing the killings than it was a strong base of power.

-The Indonesian Army made aggressive raids into the region in early 1968, with five thousand soldiers and three thousand militiamen., and Hutapea was killed in South Blitar in May 1968.
+The Indonesian Army made aggressive raids into the region in early 1968, with five thousand soldiers and three thousand militiamen, and Hutapea was killed in South Blitar in May 1968.